 By the end of the entire course, students are expected to provide evidence of a total 25 weeks industry experience, including the placement period.
 Students are strongly encouraged to identify and secure their own placement.
 SERC's Placement Officer can offer support to student's own efforts for identifying appropriate placements.

-UU Foundation Degree Hospitality & Tourism Management with Specialisms
+Ulster University Foundation Degree Hospitality & Tourism Management with Specialisms

 Please select a campus from the list above to view the available sessions.